-Five major automakers — BMW, General Motors, Ford, Renault and Honda — will start testing a blockchain car identification and payment system next month in the United States.
+Five major automakers — BMW, General Motors, Ford, Renault, and Honda — will start testing a blockchain car identification and payment system next month in the United States.

 Nikkei Asian Review reported on Oct.
 14 that the partnership aims to test the vehicle ID system developed under the Mobility Open Blockchain Initiative.
-As part of the project, cars are assigned digital IDs linked to ownership, service history and a wallet allowing the vehicle to automatically pay fees without specialized hardware.
+As part of the project, cars are assigned digital IDs linked to ownership, service history, and a wallet allowing the vehicle to automatically pay fees without specialized hardware.

-The alliance reportedly envisions the system being applied to connected electric vehicles so tolls, maintenance and rest stop purchases, for example, can be recorded and paid automatically when the car is plugged in to charge its battery.
+The alliance reportedly envisions the system being applied to connected electric vehicles so tolls, maintenance, and rest stop purchases, for example, can be recorded and paid automatically when the car is plugged in to charge its battery.

 In September, Mercedes-Benz parent company Daimler AG and mechanical engineering firm Dürr AG have conducted a pilot transaction on blockchain software firm R3’s Marco Polo trade finance network.

-In August, the automaker also tested blockchain-based machine to machine payments with trucks in partnership with Frankfurt bank and Commerzbank.
+In August, the automaker also tested the blockchain-based machine to machine payments with trucks in partnership with Frankfurt bank and Commerzbank.

 Indian automobile manufacturer Tata Motors wants to integrate blockchain solutions into its internal processes as part of a newly launched program for startups.
-Blockchain-based solutions envisioned by the firm include a parking marketplace, demand prediction algorithm and real-time monitoring of fuel quality.
+Blockchain-based solutions envisioned by the firm include a parking marketplace, demand prediction algorithm, and real-time monitoring of fuel quality.

 Your email address will not be published.
 Name and Email are required fields.